zhanksun/zhanksun.github.io/_posts/2020-05-2-hyphens-en-em-dashes.md

     * We bought markers, paper, pens, and tablets—all of which were on sale, of course—for our clients to use in the courtroom.

 If we confuse the em dash with the hyphen, we make a sentence virtually impossible to read.
-If we had used a hyphen in place of each dash two sentences ago, it would seem as though we had hyphenated two pairs of words in the sentence: “tablets-all” and “course-for,” neither of which makes any sense.
+If we had used a hyphen in place of each dash two sentences ago, it would seem as though we had hyphenated two pairs of words in the sentence: "tablets-all" and "course-for," neither of which makes any sense.

-Em Dashes, Parentheses, or Commas?
+### Em Dashes, Parentheses, or Commas?

 A good rule of thumb is to reserve em dashes for those places where the comma simply doesn’t provide a strong enough break.
 If a comma (or a pair of them) works, use it.